Mitigating Municipality Litigation: Scope and Solutions

 PartnerSeattle, Washington, D.C.

-Rob represents a wide range of technology and other companies in matters involving cyber security, data privacy, litigation, appellate litigation, regulatory proceedings, state attorney general investigations, and legislative issues.
+Rob represents a wide range of technology and other companies in matters involving cyber security, data privacy, litigation, appellate litigation, regulatory proceedings, state attorney general investigations and legislative issues.
 His experience, stature and expertise add essential capabilities for clients seeking coordinated policy advocacy, regulatory compliance and litigation strategies in state capitols across the country and in Washington, D.C., where he has testified before Congress and assisted clients who have been called to testify before Congressional committees.
+While at Orrick, Rob has represented clients in both state and federal court, typically in cases centered on constitutional questions.

 National Alliance for Jobs & Innovation, passage of Defend Trade Secrets Act in U.S. Congress.